vishalsharma1996/rag-retriever/README.md

 Artifacts Management:
 When performance improves, the best model artifacts are automatically stored in the artifacts/ directory and versioned for later reuse.

+# 🚀 CI/CD Integration (GPU-Enabled)

+We’ve integrated a GPU-aware CI/CD pipeline using GitHub Actions to automate experiment validation and promotion.

+🔧 Key Highlights

+Automated Experiment Validation: Every pull request to main automatically runs the RAG retriever pipeline on a GPU environment (CUDA 12.6 + PyTorch 2.8.0+cu126) to verify performance improvements.

+Metric-Based Promotion: If recall improves, the experiment is automatically promoted — updating artifacts and merging the branch into main.

+Secure Auto-Merge: Uses GitHub’s GITHUB_TOKEN for authenticated merges, ensuring only validated runs reach production.

+Reproducible GPU Setup: The workflow mirrors the same CUDA and dependency setup used locally for consistent, deterministic results.

 ---
 ## 📂 Project Structure